vault27/Foundation/bgp.md

 - Very slow convergance by design, Hello - 60 sec, Dead - 180 sec
 - ECMP to work: AS Path should be absolutely identical
 - The AD Values: eBGP - 20, iBGP - 200
-- eBGP changes next-hop to by default
+- eBGP changes next-hop to self by default, if update-source is Loopback0, next-hop is LoopbackO, can be modified: "route-map action set ip next-hop" or "neighbor next-hop-unchanged"
 - Flow control, route manipulation, PBR - ???
 - What is happend when route is deleted??
 - Huge routing table